sudheermuthyala/KI/ELB/README.md

 ## Elastic Load Balancing
-- ELB it do two major thi
+- ELB it do two major things